mistakia/league/docs/glossary.md

 : Seconds left on the play clock when the ball was snapped.

 RB#
-: # of Running Backs on the field.
+: number of Running Backs on the field.

 TE#
-: # of Tight Ends on the field.
+: number of Tight Ends on the field.

 QB
 : QB Player Code.
 Note: not always the same as PSR (passer).